yuhuiaws/DeepSpeed-training-LLM-on-SageMaker-for-multiple-nodes/README.md

 1. Fine tuning LLM by DeepSpeed on SageMaker for multiple nodes.
 2. Deploy the trained model for above step #1 on SageMaker.

+The repo is tested successfully on Data Science image and Python 3 kernel of Sagemaker studio with ml.m5.large kernel gateway instance in us-east-1 region.

 Fine tuning LLM such as Flan-T5-XXL

 Now, we utilize the torch.distributed.launch + Deepspeed + Huggingface trainer API to fine tunig Flan-T5-XXL on AWS SageMaker for multiple nodes.
 You can follow up the folder structure, and prepare your training script and configure related parameters in the torch_launch.sh script.
 If you also use the HF high level trainer API to train CausalLM (such as GPT-J) or Seq2seqLM (such as T5), there is very little code that needs to be modified.